BBN-E/tac-kbp-eal/README.md

 store using `kbpScorer`.

 ### Running the demo
+We have included a demo showing the full annotation workflow.
 The demo requires you to have a copy of the ACE event training data.
 For brevity, the following instructions assume `kbp-events-2014-bin/target/appassembler/bin` has been added to your system path.
 All paths are relative to the root of your